 In our experience, Sprint’s general network is still very bad; for our testing, we didn’t receive any LTE Plus coverage in a city of around fifteen thousand people and instead received a very weak LTE signal that frequently dropped to 3G (or dropped completely), even in some urban areas.
 Even after finding a full normal LTE signal, speeds capped at around two and a half megabits per second, which is worse than what we would expect from 3G.

 The experience is still very much a compromise for consumers

 Sprint is marketing LTE Plus as sort of a panacea, but it needs to be much faster and more accessible.
 That means more LTE Plus coverage, as well as more and better LTE Plus compatible smartphones, both of which will likely come with time.
-The current coverage as well as the Bolt are fair starts, but the experience is still very much a compromise for consumers.
-It’s generally difficult to justify that compromise, too, given the oftentimes superior competing carriers and the high price tag of getting access to what is largely a half-baked network.
+Current coverage, like the Bolt itself, is a fair start, but the experience is still very much a compromise for consumers.
+It’s generally difficult to justify that compromise, too, given the oftentimes superior competing carrier offerings and the high price tag of getting access to what is largely a half-baked network.

 Network issues are not HTC’s fault, but since this phone is exclusive to Sprint, we feel that these issues are important to discuss in this review.
 Obviously, if you’re outside of the United States and are looking to purchase the very similar HTC 10 evo, you can disregard our complaints with Sprint.

 In addition to the nano SIM card slot, the Bolt includes another slot for a microSD card, if you’d like to add to the 32 GB of internal storage.
 We appreciate that HTC has kept this as an option for the Bolt.